Clinical Research Program Manager

 CHDI is a privately-funded, not-for-profit biomedical research organization devoted to a single disease – Huntington’s disease.
 Our mission is to develop drugs that will slow the progression of Huntington’s disease (HD) and provide meaningful clinical benefit to patients.
 CHDI is a “science first” organization; our foremost consideration is to do the best science as quickly and efficiently as possible.

 CHDI’s Clinical Team oversees a portfolio of projects aimed at understanding the natural progression of HD disease, developing the best biomarkers and outcome measures for use in clinical trials, finding ways to expedite and improve the execution of clinical trials, paving relevant regulatory pathways, and working with external partners to support their clinical development plans.
 The team engages a diverse array of partners to help manage this portfolio, including academic institutions, government agencies, contract research organizations (CROs), biotech and pharmaceutical companies.

-We are seeking a highly motivated and organized individual to assist managing projects in the clinical portfolio (including, but not limited to clinical studies and trials).
-This detail-oriented, self-starting individual will work closely in a team and with internal colleagues (scientific, legal and financial) and external collaborators (physicians, academic institutions, CROs, and biotech and pharmaceutical companies) on all aspects of CHDI’s clinical research and development efforts.
+We are seeking a highly motivated and organized individual to assist CHDI Science Directors managing projects in the clinical portfolio (including, but not limited to clinical studies and trials).
+This detail-oriented, self-starting individual will work closely with internal colleagues (scientific, legal and financial) and external collaborators (physicians, academic institutions, CROs, and biotech and pharmaceutical companies) on all aspects of CHDI’s clinical research and development efforts.

-A Clinical Research Program Manager will be expected to work closely with project the study teams, Science Directors and others within CHDI to:
+A Clinical Research Program Manager will be expected to work closely with project Science Directors and others within CHDI to:

 - develop and review project descriptions, project budgets and associated contracts (e.g., funding, CROs, etc.) to assure compliance with Foundation policies

-- evaluate, select, and manage CROs, contractors and other outside vendors
+- evaluate and select CROs, contractors and other outside vendors

 - anticipate areas of risk, and plan and implement solutions to mitigate these risks